-Ms. Reidy has been in the Department of Otolaryngology for 20 years.
-She serves as an administrative assistant to Dr. Sims.
-New or returning patients should call her for an appointment.
-Kathy will direct you to the all areas needed for an appointment with Dr. Sims or Jan Reed.
+Diana has been in the Department of Otolaryngology for 15 years and serves as an administrative assistant to Dr. Sims.
+She personifies the core values of UI Health, compassion, accountability, respect and excellence.
+She will direct you through the registration process (new patients) and will assist you with scheduling an appointment with Dr. Sims or Jan Reed.

 Ms. Ciavarella will schedule any procedures you may require.
 She works closely with our staff to coordinate surgical voice care.
 Nurse Ciavarella is totally dedicated to patient care.
 She will work to facilitate your needs and to make things run as smoothly as she can.
 You will often speak with her by phone and you can be assured that she will be working on your behalf to get your questions answered and your concerns addressed as quickly as possible.

 Ms. Lopez may be one of the first faces you see at the Chicago Institute for Voice Care.
 She supports your team in gathering information to help make your care more efficient.
 Please assist us by having information about the pharmacy you most often use.
 Ms. Lopez is a caring, compassionate healthcare worker and will help make your experience more pleasant.